arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.power-specification/content.md

 #### USB-C Capabilities

-The USB-C (JUSB1) port provides USB 2.0 High-Speed data at `480 Mb/s` and DisplayPort Alt-Mode video up to 4K at 30 Hz via the *ANX7625* DSI-to-DP bridge.
-The connector's SuperSpeed differential pairs are allocated to DP Alt-Mode, so USB 3.X data is not available when DP is active.
+The USB-C (JUSB1) port provides USB 3.1 with Role-Switching Capabilities and DisplayPort Alt-Mode video via the *ANX7625* DSI-to-DP bridge.
+The connector's SuperSpeed differential pairs are shared between DP Alt-Mode and USB 3.1 data.
+When DisplayPort Alt-Mode is active, USB data speed is reduced.

 ### Recommended Operating Conditions